krisztianb/typedoc-umlclass/README.md

 The option `umlClassDiagram` is added to TypeDoc when the plugin is installed.
 The option is an object whose properties can be used to configure the plugin within your [TypeDoc config file](https://typedoc.org/guides/options/).

-Here is an example using a strictly-typed JavaScript config file using the style settings for the diagram above:
+Here is an example using a strictly-typed JavaScript config file with the style settings for the diagram above:

 ```js
 /** @type { import('typedoc').TypeDocOptionMap & import('typedoc-umlclass').Config } */